Understanding urine tests

 What does the quality of the urine tell us?

 The color, odor and amount of urine can already help to find out whether something is wrong.
 If someone passes very little and very dark urine, it may indicate that he or she has not had enough fluids – or that the kidneys no longer function properly.
 Cloudy or flaky urine can indicate a urinary tract infection.
 If the urine is reddish in color, blood in the urine may be the reason.
 To find out more, laboratory testing is needed.
-But urine tests are usually just one of several possible tests that can be done to diagnose or rule out diseases.

 There are 5 standard urine tests, for examining the different components of the urine.
 Two of them can also be done in the home; the other 3 are only possible at the lab.